hazelcast/hazelcast-simulator/README.md

 ## Controlling the Hazelcast Configuration

 You can specify Hazelcast configuration by placing a `hazelcast.xml` (member configuration) or `client-hazelcast.xml` (client configuration) in your working directory
-(the one from which you're executing the `run` script or `coordinator` command).
+(the one from which you're executing the `perftest` command).
 Simulator will handle the upload of them and makes sure that the workers are started with them transparently.

 If there's no `hazelcast.xml` or `client-hazelcast.xml` in the working directory, Coordinator uses the default files `${SIMULATOR_HOME}/conf/hazelcast.xml` and `${SIMULATOR_HOME}/conf/client-hazelcast.xml`.

-> The recommended approach is to either copy the default XML configurations (listed above) into your working directory and then modify them, or use the ones generated by `simulator-wizard` as shown in [Quickstart](#quickstart).
+> The recommended approach is to either copy the default XML configurations (listed above) into your working directory and then modify them, or use the ones generated by `perftest create` as shown in [Quickstart](#quickstart).
 > The reason for this is due to the auto-filling markers described below.

 ### IP addresses and other configuration auto-filling